-Depending on your culture and/or geographical location, the wedding money dance is either A) an accepted part of the wedding reception or B) a serious breech of wedding etiquette.
-At the root of the discourse?
-The assumption that guests will willingly participate in a public display of monetary gifting.
+Depending on your culture and geographical location, the wedding money dance is either an accepted part of the wedding reception or a serious breach of wedding etiquette.
+At the root of the argument lies the assumption that guests are willing participants in such a frenetic, and public, display of money gifting—a donation typically made in private, hidden from judgmental, or prying, eyes.
+But in certain cultures, the wedding money dance is an age-old tradition, and wedding attendees, and the newlyweds, too, aren't exactly shy about it.
+And it's not just dollar bills being thrown around, either.

-In the U.S., the money dance is a regional tradition that is most prevalent throughout the Southern and Midwestern states.
-American brides from Louisiana, Texas, and Oklahoma to Iowa, Ohio, and Wisconsin all report that the money dance is an important part of the local reception rituals.
-Typically, the dance takes place toward the end of the formal festivities, after the cake-cutting and bouquet toss but before the majority of the guests leave.
+In the U.S., the money dance is a regional tradition that's most prevalent in the Midwest and down South.
+Brides from Louisiana, Texas, and Oklahoma to Iowa, Ohio, and Wisconsin think of the money dance as an important part of their receptions.
+It typically takes place toward the end of the formal festivities, after the cake-cutting and bouquet toss but before the majority of the guests leave.
 Other times, it's saved for the last dance, right before the newlyweds leave for their honeymoon.

-The best man usually kicks off the festivities by pinning money on the bride's dress while the maid of honor dances with the groom.
-The best man and maid of honor are also responsible for handing out the pins and sending in new partners every few seconds—just long enough for the guests to offer their congratulations and the bride and groom to thank them for coming.
+The best man usually kicks things off by pinning money on the bride's dress while the maid of honor dances with the groom.
+The best man and maid of honor are also responsible for handing out the pins and sending in new partners every few seconds—just long enough for guests to offer their congratulations.